AMWen/pandafit/README.md

 ## Features

-- **Three workout types**: Upper Body, Lower Body, and Core workouts
+- **Four workout types**: Upper Body, Lower Body, Core, and Other Activities
   - **Upper & Lower Body**: Separate exercise cards with weight tracking, progressive overload suggestions, and automatic rep range recommendations
   - **Core**: Single workout card format with all exercises displayed together, includes yesterday's catchup option
+  - **Other Activities**: Log non-gym activities like kayaking, cycling, taekwondo, etc. with duration and notes
 - **Smart workout generator**: Generates randomized daily workouts with volume-based scaling and deterministic seeding (same workout for the same day so you can do the same exercises together with a friend!)
+- **Streak tracking**: Panda mascot evolves as you build workout streaks
+- **Customizable workouts**: Full control over workout generation
+  - **Exercise preferences**: Mark exercises as "always include", "never include", or random selection
+  - **Custom exercises**: Create your own exercises with custom weights, rep ranges, form notes, and video links
+  - **Workout generation settings**: Control how many exercises are selected from each muscle group
+  - **Add exercises during workout**: Add standard or custom exercises to your active workout on the fly
 - **Exercise timer**: Built-in countdown timer for timed exercises (planks, holds) with progress indicator and audio alarm
-- **Activity log**: Tracks completed workouts by muscle group in a calendar view with separate tabs for each workout type
+- **Activity tracking**: Tracks completed workouts by muscle group in a calendar view with color-coded dots
 - **Progress tracking**: View exercise history with weight and rep progression in the Upper Body and Lower Body tabs
 - **Progress import and export**: Import and export workout history as CSV files
 - **Yesterday's catchup**: Core workouts allow completing yesterday's missed workout